moby-it/cosmic-jack/devlogs.md

 	- Create a game over and retry screen.
 	- Create a level won screen with a score.
 For now, we can go with, fruits left + hp
 	- Create a time travel mechanism.
 Give the player the option to open a menu and travel back to a specific wave and replay it.

+## 27/12 23:03

+Seems to be working.
+It's ugly, it's true.
+But it might make a good game, while still being as ugly as it is.
+I have to gather emails to send the demo over next week.